dmytro-feshchenko/java-patterns-learn/README.md

 This is useful when exactly one object is needed to coordinate actions across the system.

 Packages:
-- com.technoboom.ChocolateMachine
+- com.technoboom.singleton.ChocolateMachine

 To avoid possible problems within multithreading, we can use this 3 approaches:
-1. Synchronise getInstance method (e.g. class com.technoboom.ChocolateMachine.ChocolateBoilerSync),
+1. Synchronise getInstance method (e.g. class com.technoboom.singleton.ChocolateMachine.ChocolateBoilerSync),
 but it can slow down the speed of the method a lot
-2. Early initialize the singleton object (e.g. class com.technoboom.ChocolateMachine.ChocolateBoilerInitialized)
+2. Early initialize the singleton object (e.g. class com.technoboom.singleton.ChocolateMachine.ChocolateBoilerInitialized)
-3. Synchronise creating instance inside getInstance method (e.g. class com.technoboom.ChocolateMachine.ChocolateBoilerVolatile)
+3. Synchronise creating instance inside getInstance method (e.g. class com.technoboom.singleton.ChocolateMachine.ChocolateBoilerVolatile)

 ## Resources:
 1. Eric Freeman & Elisabeth Robson "Head First Design Patterns"